Colyton

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Colyton has 62 active public transport stops, all of which are bus stops.
-These stops are served by 24 different routes that together facilitate 1,956 weekly passenger trips.
-The town's transport accessibility is rated as excellent, with residents on average being located just 160 meters from the nearest stop.
+These stops are serviced by 24 individual routes that collectively provide 1,956 weekly passenger trips.
+Transport accessibility in Colyton is rated as excellent, with residents typically located 160 meters from the nearest transport stop.
+As a primarily residential area, most residents commute outward.
+The car remains the dominant mode of transport at 89%, with 6% using the train.
+Vehicle ownership averages 1.4 per dwelling, which is above the regional average.

 Frequently Asked Questions - Transport